AiNedMemory/AiNedMemory/Website/docs/clibrary.md

 make
 ```

-The documentation is build in the `documentation/html` directory.
+The documentation is built in the `documentation/html` directory.

 ### Running tests